top of page

 Cafe Abiquiu

 The restaurant offers a menu with lots of variety - there is something for everyone.
 You'll find New Mexico specialties, such as huevos rancheros, green chile cheeseburgers and green chile chicken enchiladas.
 For dinner and lunch, choices include everything from tacos to hamburgers to salmon to steak.
-Delightful desserts and a variety of seasonal and special holiday menus are offered.
-Select local beers and wines to complement your meal.

 Hours: